mohae/salted/README.md

 =======
 __Requires Salt version 2014.7.1 (Helium) or Greater__
 This repository uses some formulas that requires _salt 2014.7.0_.
 This repository uses compound matching to match environments and roles.
-This was not supported in _salt 2014.7.0_ but is supported in _salt 2014.7.1_.
+Compund matching was not supported in _salt 2014.7.0_ but is supported in _salt 2014.7.1_.

 ## About
 Salted is a salted deployment template that uses both environments and roles to determine the target server's configuration.
 It is designed to be a template that makes it easier to build out customized server deployments with SaltStack.